-If you have a U.S. federal government email address, you can get access to a free sandbox space and try cloud.gov right away.
+If you have a U.S. federal government email address, you can get access to a free sandbox space.

 Support for people who use cloud.gov

 Email firstname.lastname@example.org.
-We provide support for cloud.gov during typical business hours for U.S. East and West Coasts.
-We don’t guarantee support for cloud.gov outside those hours, though we’re always monitoring for signs of trouble that might affect customers.
+We provide support during business hours for U.S. East and West Coasts.
+We don’t guarantee support outside those hours, though we’re always monitoring for issues that might affect customers.

-You shouldn’t include any sensitive environment variables or passwords in your support emails; we don’t need that information to help you, and we recommend you keep it limited to view by as few people as possible.
+You should not include any passwords or sensitive environment variables in your email (we don’t need them to help you, and you should keep them protected).

 Questions from the public and industry

 If you have a question that isn’t on behalf of a U.S. government organization (such as if you’re a member of the public or representing a company), we invite you to post your question publicly as an issue on GitHub (requires a free GitHub account), so that we can write an answer available to everyone.
-If you prefer not to post publicly, you can email email@example.com, and we can let you know if/when we update this website with an answer to your question.
+If you prefer not to post publicly, you can email email@example.com.